pieaerts/pieaerts/_masterclasses/zambia-photography-expedition-september-2023.md

 ### Can I cancel my seat when I change my mind?

 For more information about Terms & Conditions click [here](https://www.pieaerts.com/terms/).

-### Is there an option to book a private room?

-Yes, there is.
-However, the aforementioned price is based on twin sharing, which means you will share the room with another person in the group.
-This can be organised as twin beds or as a double bed for couples.
-As soon as the group is complete, we will make a roomplan taking into account personal preferences.
-The single supplement of € 1950 will give you a private room in both lodges.

 ### Will you advise what documents to organize in order to travel?